rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

-# Experimenting with Airflow to process S3 files
+# Experimenting with Airflow to Process S3 Files
 ![](images/airflow.png)

 In machine learning problems we always need to deal with ETL processing to get ready the data for our model.
 Airflow might help us to build the ETL pipelines and visualize the results for each of the tasks in a centralized way.